No-masking theorem for observables: Introduction

 \section{Introduction}

-The linear and unitary natures of dynamical evolution in quantum mechanics place several restrictions on the information theoretic tasks that can be performed.
-These restrictions have been formulated using several no-go theorems such as the no-cloning \cite{wootters1982}, the no-broadcasting \cite{barnum1996}, the no-deleting \cite{akpati}, the no-hiding \cite{braunstein} and the no-masking \cite{modi2018} theorems.
+The linear and unitary nature of dynamical evolution in quantum mechanics places several restrictions on the information theoretic tasks that can be performed.
+These restrictions have been formulated using several no-go theorems such as no-cloning \cite{wootters1982}, no-broadcasting \cite{barnum1996}, no-deleting \cite{akpati}, no-hiding \cite{braunstein} and no-masking \cite{modi2018} theorems.
 However, most of these theorems are formulated so that the quantum information is encoded in the states.
 In quantum theory, the states evolve according to the Schr\"odinger equation while the observables evolve according to the Heisenberg equation of motion.
 However, not much is known about what kind of limitations are imposed on the manipulation of observables when they evolve in time.
 It is, therefore, natural and fundamental to ask whether we can formulate no-go theorems for observables.
-In Ref.\cite{ferraro2006} the no-cloning theorem was formulated for information encoded in the statistics of observables.
+In Ref.~\cite{ferraro2006} the no-cloning theorem was formulated for information encoded in the statistics of observables.